MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-arc-for-azure-vmware-solution.md

 > The following conditions are necessary to enable guest management on a VM.

 - Your machine must be running a [Supported operating system](/azure/azure-arc/servers/agent-overview)
-- The machine must be able to connect through the firewall to communicate over the Internet.
+- The machine needs to connect through the firewall to communicate over the Internet.
 Make sure the [URLs](/azure/azure-arc/servers/agent-overview) listed aren't blocked.
-- The machine cannot be behind a proxy, it's not supported yet.
+- The machine can't be behind a proxy, it's not supported yet.
 - If you're using Linux VM, the account must not prompt for sign in on pseudo commands.

     Avoid pseudo commands by following these steps:

-    1. Log in to Linux VM.
+    1. Sign in to Linux VM.
     1. Open terminal and run the following command: `sudo visudo`.
     1. Add the line below at the end of the file.
 Replace `username` with the appropriate user-name.
         `username` `ALL=(ALL) NOPASSWD:ALL`

-If your VM template already has these changes incorporated, you won't need to perform the steps for the VM created from that template.
+If your VM template already has these changes incorporated, you won't need to do the steps for the VM created from that template.

 **Extension installation steps**